ColinMaudry/sparql-router/README.md

 The actions that are not read-only on the canned queries or the data require [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).

-- HTTP POST to create or update a query
+- HTTP PUT to create or update a query
 - HTTP DELETE to delete a query

 ## Similar software